CLDC, Protesters Sue Springfield and Police

 The lawsuit shows one police officer used profane comments to others about the protesters, according to the filing.
 Police officer D.L.
 Casarez said, while pointing at a Black Unity supporter, “I want that fat bitch to go to jail.”
 After police arrested Tyshawn Ford, Casarez said, “These fuckers, I wanna lock even more of ‘em up.”

 And reflecting on the situation where police and protesters sparred at the barricade, Casarez said, “Finally, we did something though!
 Finally!
 Fuck yeah, dude!
-When they fuckig took that thing off, both things — you good? — and they were trying to shove it back on us… and it was comin’ over and I fuckin’ grabbed it and just chucked it back, that stupid 12 year old [inaudible] took it right in the fuckin’ face [laughter] like just right [inaudible]… At least we fuckin’ took at stand, just once [laughter].”
+When they fucking took that thing off, both things — you good? — and they were trying to shove it back on us… and it was comin’ over and I fuckin’ grabbed it and just chucked it back, that stupid 12 year old [inaudible] took it right in the fuckin’ face [laughter] like just right [inaudible]… At least we fuckin’ took a stand, just once [laughter].”

-Officer Name?
 Wilson wrote in his report that the counter-protesters “worked with police to assist” law enforcement after the protest.

 Another officer named in the filing, R.J.
 Conrad was at a police barrier E. 68th and Dogwood when a person told him that he saw people hop out of four pickup trucks with guns and say, “We’re goin’ shoot these fuckin n******.”
 Conrad replied, asking what he was supposed to about it and then tried to turn off his body camera, according to the lawsuit.
 The officer didn’t provide this information in his written report about a threat of racially motivated violence, the filing added.